-Removal. - The appointing authority shall have the power to remove any member of

-- (f) Expenses.
+- (c) Chair.
+The members of the Commission shall elect a chair.
+The chair shall serve a two-year term and may be reelected. - (d) Vacancies.
+Any appointment to fill a vacancy on the Commission created by the resignation, dismissal, death, or disability of a member shall be made by the original appointing authority and shall be for the balance of the unexpired term. - (e) Removal.
+The appointing authority shall have the power to remove any member of the Commission appointed by that authority from office for misfeasance, malfeasance, or nonfeasance. - (f) Expenses.
 The members of the Commission shall receive per diem and necessary travel and subsistence expenses in accordance with the provisions of G.S.
 138-5. - (g) Quorum.
 Five members of the Commission shall constitute a quorum for the transaction of business. - (h) Licensing Power.
 The Commission shall have the power to approve applications for medical cannabis supplier licenses upon recommendation of the Department by a majority vote of the members present and voting.
 The Department shall evaluate the applications in accordance with G.S.
 90-113.120 and submit a list of 20 applicants to the Commission.
 The Commission shall approve 10 licenses from the list by a majority vote of the members present and voting. - (i) License Suspension or Revocation.
 The Commission may suspend or revoke a medical cannabis supplier license if the Commission determines that the licensee is not in substantial compliance with this Chapter or with rules adopted by the Commission under subsection (j) of this section.
 The Department shall notify a licensee at least 14 days in advance of a proposed suspension or revocation, including the reasons for the suspension or revocation and any possible remedial options available to the licensee.
 The Commission has the power to administer oaths and issue subpoenas to require the presence of persons and the production of papers, books, and records necessary to conduct a suspension or revocation hearing.
-The suspension or revocation may be appealed by filing a contested case petition under Article 3 of Chapter 150B of the General Statutes. - (j) All administrative support and other services required by the Commission shall be provided by the Department. - (k) Rules.
+The suspension or revocation may be appealed by filing a contested case petition under Article 3 of Chapter 150B of the General Statutes. - (j) All administrative support and other services required by the Commission shall be provided by the Department. - (j) Rules.
 Not later than 270 days after the effective date of this act, the Commission, in consultation with the North Carolina Medical Care Commission, shall adopt rules to implement the provisions of this section and G.S.
 90-113.120.
-The rules shall do all of the following: - (1) Establish qualifications and requirements for licensure of suppliers, for the production of cannabis by a supplier, and for the proper regulation of medical cannabis centers and production facilities operated by suppliers. - Ensure the equitable distribution of medical cannabis centers throughout the State in order for registry identification cardholders to access an adequate supply of cannabis and cannabis-infused products, while preventing an overconcentration of medical cannabis centers in any one area. - (3) Establish civil penalties for minor violations of the requirements of this Chapter and rules adopted under the authority provided in this subsection.
+The rules shall do all of the following: - (1) Establish qualifications and requirements for licensure of suppliers, for the production of cannabis by a supplier, and for the proper regulation of medical cannabis center and production facilities operated by suppliers. - Ensure the equitable distribution of medical cannabis centers throughout the State in order for registry identification cardholders to access an adequate supply of cannabis and cannabis-infused products, while preventing an overconcentration of medical cannabis centers in any one area. - (3) Establish civil penalties for minor violations of the requirements of this Chapter and rules adopted under the authority provided in this subsection.